Choosing the right glazed door system

 Another advantage of Bifold Doors is the flexibility of design which allows you to choose whether to slide to the left, right – or even opt for a split stack with doors folding on both sides.
 Depending on the space you have, you can also choose for your Bifold Doors to open inward or outward for the best solution.
 To operate your Bifold Doors, you will need to have space for the doors to open and stack, for some properties this can be an issue and that’s where Sliding Doors can be the right option.

 In contrast to Bifold doors, the design of Sliding Doors means you can achieve an impressive glass to frame ratio.
-For example with the Viiu system, as seen in our recent Herondale Avenue project, our client has a 99% glass to 1% frame sightline, creating a near-unobstructed view with just a 35mm interlock area.
+For example with the Viiu system, as seen in our Herondale Avenue project, our client has a 99% glass to 1% frame sightline, creating a near-unobstructed view with just a 35mm interlock area.

 Sliding Doors are a very popular choice where the stack of Bifold doors would eat into precious space such as a balcony, patio or smaller garden.
 Using a sliding door system like the CP130 also creates the unique and breath-taking corner configuration, allowing you to open up 2 sides of a room without the need for a fixed corner element.

-With the CP130 Sliding Door, you can create a stunning corner configuration
+With the CP130 Sliding Door, you can create a stunning corner configuration as seen in our Colchester project

 Whilst all of our Bifold Doors run on high-performance gearing, with Sliding Doors you can choose to upgrade from manual operation to automatic, with an integral motor controlling your doors from the push of a button on the wall or via a remote control.